Yuva India gives customers taste of homemade authenticity

 Owners of an Oakland Indian restaurant pride themselves on deviating from the typical with their food offerings and the way they serve them.

 Diners won't find a buffet at Yuva India on South Craig Street.
 But they will find an expansive menu that's become popular with college students, neighborhood locals and out-of-towners.

-“I always had a passion for cooking,” says Navin Kohli, executive chef and owner with wife Tina, both natives of India.
+“I always had a passion for cooking,” says Navin Kohli, executive chef and owner is a native of India.
 “I grew up watching my mother and grandmother cooking.”

 Yuva's menu is based on those family recipes “with a modern touch,” Kohli says.